ABOUT CAFÉ BEAUJOLAIS

 Executive chef Julian’s passion for food and cooking formed at a young age.
 At age 18, Julian had the opportunity to intern for Sebastien Chambru at the Michelin star recipient Le Moulin de Mougins restaurant in France.
 This led to a cooking role at Sante restaurant in Spokane, WA where he worked with celebrated chef Jeremy Hansen.
 After graduating from Gonzaga University with a business degree in Operations Management, Julian began cooking at Mar’sel restaurant in the beautiful Terrenea resort in Palos Verdes, CA. Most recently, as the executive chef at Il Mattone Trattoria in Claremont, CA he created a highly reviewed Northern Italian menu.
 Julian has also traveled Europe and Southeast Asia extensively, most notably working in cucinas of Italy and finding inspiration and flavor in the food and culture of Vietnam.

 You are invited to experience our classic yet innovative cuisine in an elegant and relaxed atmosphere.
-Café Beaujolais' cooking concept starts by seeking out the finest ingredients, from organic local produce to diver scallops from Nantucket Bay and olive oil from Spain.
-We serve humanely raised meats from Niman Ranch, and wild line-caught seafood from local fishermen.
+Café Beaujolais' cooking concept starts by seeking out the finest ingredients.
+We serve humanely raised, organic meats and wild line-caught seafood from local fishermen.
 We prepare our food in a simple yet innovative style to reveal the natural flavors of the product.

-We honor our local Mendocino ranchers, farmers, foragers, and artists, showcasing local photographers and artists in our dining room, local ceramicists from the Mendocino Art Center in our coffee shop, and local produce from Wavelength Farm at our farm stand pop-up in the garden.
-Our distinguished wine list boasts over 400 offerings with at least 50 by the glass selections, many from local Mendocino wineries, as well as top picks from around the world.
+We honor our local Mendocino ranchers, farmers, foragers, and artists, showcasing local photographers and artists in our dining room and local produce from Wavelength Farm at our farm stand pop-up in the garden.
+Our distinguished wine list boasts over 300 offerings with 10-15 by the glass selections, many from local Mendocino wineries, as well as top picks from around the world.

 Pete Hanson built the house.
 He operated a shoemaker shop on Main Street.
 His wife was Caroline Augusta Hinchelday and their son Ed married Alice C. Wright.